kabanero-io/appsodyExtension/README.md

 ## Current Limitations

-- Currently you can use these Appsody templates:  Node.js Express stack, Java MicroProfile stack, and Java Spring Boot 2 stack.
-More are coming shortly.
-- Debugging of Appsody projects in Codewind is not yet supported.
 - Enabling and disabling auto build in Codewind is not supported for Appsody projects.
 - Appsody is supported on Codewind on VS Code and on Eclipse, but not on Eclipse Che at this time.